 Twenty of the head blows were completely through the scalp to the bone.
 In all, they counted at least 40 visible blows.
 He told the Tarsey at the hearing:

-“You brutally bludgeoned her head, her arms, and her legs in an attempt to kill her.”
+“You brutally bludgeoned her head, arms, and legs in an attempt to kill her.”

 Elizabeth did not lose consciousness.
-She used her legs to push him away unable to free herself from the seat belt.
-In the process, he swung wildly at her legs with the hammer, crushing her tibia into shards.
-When she could not be overpowered, Tarsey got out of the car, walked over to her side, grabbed her hair and started swinging.
+She used her legs to push him away, unable to free herself from the seat belt.
+He swung wildly at her legs with the hammer, crushing her tibia into shards.
+When she could not be overpowered, Tarsey exited the car, walked over to her side, grabbed her hair, and started swinging.
 Then the hammer broke.
 It was then he tried to strangle her.
-At that point she managed to bite his hand as he grabbed her neck.
+At that point, she bit his hand as he grabbed her neck.
 It was then that he said.
 “I’m done.”

-Dr Barcay said that thankfully Elizabeth was alive and she is trying to reclaim as much of her life as she can.
+Dr. Barcay said that Elizabeth was alive and was trying to reclaim as much of her life as possible.

-He said that his daughter believes it turned out the best it could have been because if she refused his invitation, she thinks he would have committed the brutal acts on someone else because it was his intent to commit murder that day.
+He said that his daughter believes it turned out the best it could have been because if she refused his invitation, she thinks he would have committed the brutal acts on someone else.
+After all, it was his intent to commit murder that day.

 Both families agreed on a confidential settlement estimated in the millions.

-Tarsey was never tried, never served prison, nor did the victim’s family insist on it, however, he was placed on probation for six years where he was allowed to travel to Florida and Hawaii.
-During the first 12 months he wore a monitor.
+Tarsey was never tried, never served prison, nor did the victim’s family insist on it.
+However, he was placed on probation for six years, allowing him to travel to Florida and Hawaii.
+During the first 12 months, he wore a monitor.

 Unlike Florida, California allows felony offenses to be reduced to misdemeanors upon a motion after a successful conclusion to probation.
-These are referred to as wobblers, where one “wobbles” between a felony and a misdemeanor.
-In Florida, a judge has the authority to withhold adjudication, however, this does not apply to convicted felons, nor would they allow withhold adjudication for aggravated battery, which is the equivalent to Tarsey’s assault with a deadly weapon charge in California.
+These are called wobblers, where one “wobbles” between a felony and a misdemeanor.
+In Florida, a judge has the authority to withhold adjudication.
+However, this does not apply to convicted felons, nor would they allow withhold adjudication for aggravated battery, equivalent to Tarsey’s assault with a deadly weapon charge in California.

-Tarsey’s felony plea after successful conclusion to probation, did just that: it ‘wobbled’ to a misdemeanor charge.
+Tarsey’s felony plea, after a successful conclusion to probation, did just that: it ‘wobbled’ to a misdemeanor charge.

 There are many reasons why he may have needed a felony conviction off his record.
-It’s not only tough to get a job or own a firearm, a convicted felon cannot register to vote in Florida, and to get these rights back requires the governor and the clemency board agree to give that right back to you.
-Most importantly, when the judge reduced his felony to a misdemeanor, Tarsey could legally state that he has never been convicted of a felony.
+It’s not only tough to get a job or own a firearm, but a convicted felon cannot register to vote in Florida and to get these rights back requires the governor and the clemency board to agree to give that right back to you.
+Most importantly, when the judge reduced his felony to a misdemeanor, Tarsey could legally state that he had never been convicted of a felony.

 Dr. Barcay said they believed he was dangerous and should have gone to prison.

-“Instead, you’re going to school and making friends and enjoying the outdoors and posing for pictures with your fraternity brothers with paintball guns in army fatigues.
-Your mother has hired IT experts to try to erase your based with linked web pages, elementary school games, fuzzy bunnies and rainbows, all designed to bury the searches that reveal the brutal attack and the facts of your actions.”
+“Instead, you’re going to school, making friends, enjoying the outdoors, and posing for pictures with your fraternity brothers with paintball guns in army fatigues.
+Your mother has hired IT experts to try to erase you with linked web pages, elementary school games, fuzzy bunnies, and rainbows, all designed to bury the searches that reveal the brutal attack and the facts of your actions.”

-In 2010, Tarsey moved to Florida and currently resides in a $1.9 million home in Parkland.
-Barcay said that he has not heard Tarsey take any responsibility for his actions.
+In 2010, Tarsey moved to Florida and resides in a $1.9 million home in Parkland.
+Barclay said he has not heard Tarsey take any responsibility for his actions.